willcs62/WillCSmith/content/September2024/FirstPost.md

 +++
-title = 'First Post'
-date = 2024-09-05T00:36:33-04:00
-draft = false
+title = 'Yes sir and Yes Ma'am' date = 2024-09-05T00:36:33-04:00 draft = false
 +++
-# Yes sir and Yes Ma'am

 I have been wanting to try Hugo for a bit now so I finally decided to give it a try.
 The security aspect of not having a lot of surface area where vulnerabilities can be lurking is very appealing as well as just having a quick, responsive website.